parallaxinc/PropellerIDE/README.md

 ### Raspberry Pi - Raspbian Wheezy

-You will need Qt5 to build PropellerIDE, it can be obtained from backports.
+Qt5 is not available in the standard repository, but you can obtain it from Debian backports.

-Edit /etc/apt/sources.list and add:
+Add the following entries to `/etc/apt/sources.list`.

 ```
 deb http://twolife.be/raspbian/ wheezy main backports
 deb-src http://twolife.be/raspbian/ wheezy main backports
 ```

-And add the repository key:
+Add the repository key.

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-key 2578B775
 ```

-Then update and install Qt and dependencies:
+Update and install Qt5 and its dependencies.

 ```
 sudo apt-get update